-Canada is switching to the NOC 2021 this week
+Canada is switching to the NOC 2021

 - the current NOC 2016 skill type and skill level structure (NOC 0, A, B, C and D) will be replaced with TEER Categories,